ujjawal8461/Calculator/README.md

+# Calculator
-# It's an Calculator with dark mode and light mode
+It's an Calculator with dark mode and light mode
 It's design is similar to an mobile calculator